 Sweatshirts and Sweaters (PCK approved only)

 In addition to the specified uniform tops, students may also wear the Dennis uniform sweaters, and other approved PCK logo outerwear only.
+PCK spirit wear and athletic wear are not part of the school uniform and may not be worn in class.

 Sweatshirts may not be worn without an approved uniform shirt underneath.

-Sweatshirts need to be the correct size for the student, not oversized and free of holes and tears.
+Sweatshirts need to be clean, the correct size for the student, not oversized and free of holes and tears.

-Dennis Uniform cardigans will need to have the logo embroidered on the front left chest in order to meet dress code policy.
+Dennis Uniform cardigans need to have the logo embroidered on the front left chest in order to meet dress code policy.

 Jackets, sweaters, and any other non-uniform sweatshirts may not be worn in the building except on designated dress down days.
+This includes PCK spirit wear and athletic wear.

-In addition to the aforementioned requirements, the Middle School students will have the option to purchase and wear additional PCK approved outerwear found on the website.
+Middle School Only: In addition to the aforementioned requirements, the Middle School students will have the option to purchase and wear additional PCK approved outerwear found on the website.
 (OC 8/18/11)

 Must be in a matching pair.

-No sandals or open-toe shoes, heels or boots are permitted.
+No sandals or open-toe shoes, heels, or boots are permitted.

-Snow boots, hiking boots and rain boots are ONLY permitted during extreme weather.
+Snow boots, hiking boots, and rain boots are ONLY permitted during extreme weather.
 If worn to school, be sure to send another appropriate pair of shoes for student to change into once they arrive at school.

 Minimal logos are allowed in the specified color